Alphine-dev/Hexard/README.md

 # Hexard
-A library/framework for technically advance web application
+A library / framework for technically advance web application